maubuz/2W6-Notes/docs/wk3/wk3_3_text_units.md

 - [`text-shadow`](https://developer.mozilla.org/en-US/docs/Web/CSS/text-shadow): Applies drop shadows to your text.

 # Shorthand Properties Notation
-Like many CSS properties, you can set multiple font values in one shoot by using the shorthand `<font>` property:
+You can set multiple font values in one shoot by using the shorthand `<font>` property (many CSS properties have a shorthand version):

 > Refer to the MDN web doc page on the [**`<font>` property**](https://developer.mozilla.org/en-US/docs/Web/CSS/font)